rcvenky/rcvenky/README.md

  My Gist :

- - 🔭 I’m currently working on : Java Full Stack Development
+ - 🔭 I’m currently working on : Devops, CI/CD and TIBCO Technologies
- - 🌱 I’m currently learning : Java and React.js
+ - 🌱 I’m currently learning : New Tech Stacks involved in DevOps Methodology
- - 👯 I’m looking to collaborate on : Any Coding Works
+ - 👯 I’m looking to collaborate on : Devops and Cloud related Tasks
- - 🤔 I’m looking for help with : Data Structures and Algorithms
+ - 🤔 I’m looking for help with : Projects using Devops and Cloud Tech Stacks
- - 💬 Ask me about : Programming
+ - 💬 Ask me about : Devops and Cloud
  - 📫 How to reach me: Mail --> rcvenky26@gmail.com

-Love to Code and Interested in Learning and Exploring new Ideas..!!
+I'm Interested in Learning and Exploring new Ideas..!!

 <!--
 # - 📫 How to reach me: [Venkatesh Rajendran](rcvenky26@gmail.com)